top of page

 DIRECTOR

 Justin’s earliest memories of his grandmother are also his first memories of wool.
 An avid spinner, weaver, and dyer, Justin’s grandmother taught him how to spin yarn on a great wheel that descended in his mother’s family while he was still a child.
 By his teenage years his interests grew to spinning flax and weaving, clearing most of the space in his bedroom to accommodate a historic four-post loom.
-In 2007, while working at Plimoth Patuxet Museums, Justin learned of Norman and Kate and spent several winter layoffs at Marshfield learning traditional weaving technique.
+In 2007, while working at Plimoth Patuxet Museums, Justin learned of Norman and Kate and spent several winters at Marshfield learning traditional weaving technique.
 In 2013 he left the museum field and returned to Marshfield to weave for Kate’s Eaton Hill Textile Works and in 2017 started his own business, The Burroughs Garret.
 Justin weaves linen damask using a 19th-century Jacquard loom and has exhibited his work internationally.
 Through teaching he is dedicated to rebuilding a connection between today’s weavers and the handweaving tradition that existed before the 20th century.
 View Justin's CV here.

 Justin_edited.jpg